NATIONAL WEATHER SERVICE FORECAST DISCUSSION

 .AVIATION...

-VFR conditions are expected over interior NorCal next 24 hours.
+VFR conditions over interior NorCal next 24 hrs with

 .STO WATCHES/WARNINGS/ADVISORIES...